Lyric Language Specification

 Note: The shebang line is optional and is transparently removed during script parsing.
 Scripts work identically with or without shebangs, and on both Unix and Windows platforms.

-Built-in Functions
+15. Built-in Functions

 Lyric includes a set of built-in functions designed for common operations such as I/O, type conversion, iteration, and regular expressions.
+These functions are available globally and mirror the behavior of their Python equivalents where appropriate.

 Note: Collection operations like len(), append(), keys(), and values() are now methods on arr and map objects (e.g., mylist.len(), mydict.keys()).

-I/O Functions
+15.1 I/O Functions

 Function Description